indefinido/londe/README.md

 ```

 ### Support to RVM
-Once it becomes a gem, we can set the entire ruby environment before running the Rails generator
+Once it becomes a gem, we can set the entire ruby environment before running the Rails generator.

+### Use variables across steps during setup
+Like getting some output from the setup step and use to save later as instructions.